aaroncelestian/RamanLab/README.md

-# ClariSpectra - Raman Spectrum Analysis Tool
+# ClaritySpectra - Raman Spectrum Analysis Tool

-ClariSpectra is a comprehensive desktop application for analyzing and identifying Raman spectra.
+ClaritySpectra is a comprehensive desktop application for analyzing and identifying Raman spectra.
 It provides a user-friendly interface for importing, processing, and matching Raman spectra against a database of known materials.

 ## Features